-If a deficit exists in Step 9, consider allocation to the ineligible spouse if the married dependent child has income.
+If a deficit exists in Step 9, consider allocation to the ineligible spouse if the pregnant woman with no dependent children or the married dependent child has income.

 Refer to Section 1635, Allocation to an Ineligible Spouse and/or Child.